barneyricca/NDSToolkit/README.md

 - Sample categorical sequence from Guastello (2011)

 There are several additional functions planned (as of 2 June 2022), including some bootstrap confidence intervals for most of the above metrics, etc.

+Note to self: devtools::document() to create help pages from R file.